guiemiliano/guiemiliano/README.md

 - 👋 Hi, I’m @guiemiliano
-- 👀 I’m interested in Music and Games
+- 👀 I’m interested in Music and Technology
 - 🌱 I’m currently learning about Java and other languages